Updated June 2021

 At Drake International, we hold ourselves to a high standard of client communication.
-Over the past few months, we have been monitoring all communication from the Government and Health Agencies in Australia.
 It has become clear the world is facing an unprecedented challenge.
 Like you, we are deeply concerned and want to do what we can to help keep our employees, labour-hire workers, candidates, clients, and their families and communities, safe and healthy during this time of uncertainty.

 Therefore, Drake International continues to monitor the global COVID-19 situation and are working through what that means for our business in this ever-changing landscape and ensure we maintain several precautionary measures and everyone remains vigilant to prevent the spread of the COVID-19 virus.